Prag8855/aab/content/guides/residence-permit.md

 1. If your residence permit requires a job offer, find a job first.
 If you don't have a job offer, get an [opportunity card](/glossary/Chancenkarte).
 2. Prepare your [[National Visa]] application.
 3. Get an appointment at the German embassy or consulate in your country.
 At some embassies, you can apply online, so you don't need an appointment.
+If you can't apply online or get an appointment, you can mail or email your application.[^62]
 4. Go to your appointment.
 5. Receive your National Visa.
-6. Come to Germany and start working or studying.
+6. [Move to Germany](/guides/moving-to-berlin) and start working or studying.
-7. Convert your National Visa into a residence permit.
+8. Convert your National Visa into a residence permit.

 **To get a residence permit faster**, use the [fast-track procedure](https://www.make-it-in-germany.com/en/looking-for-foreign-professionals/entering/the-fast-track-procedure-for-skilled-workers) (*Beschleunigtes Verfahren*).
 It costs €{{FAST_TRACK_FEE|cur}}.[^39] In India, Pakistan, Bangladesh and many African countries, it takes months to get an embassy appointment.
 The fast-track procedure really helps, especially if you bring your family with you.[^40]